tsitle/dartsass-binary_and_dockerimage-aarch64_armv7l_x86_x64/README.md

 ```

 ### X86
-On X86 Dart Sass cannot be compiled into a binary.
+On X86 Dart-Sass cannot be compiled into a binary.
 Instead the runtime interpreter needs to be used.

 ```